 - "...and then it was quiet."

-- "That was the way of it."
+- "That was that."

 - "Not today."